TaniaST/House-Price-Prediction---Linear-Regression/README.md

 To reproduce the results:

 * Clone a copy of this repository to your computer
+* Extract all the files from the zip folder
 * Install all the packages mentioned in requirements.txt file
 * Run Linear_regression_script.R file

 ## Results
-To see the results of the analysis, open the House_Prices_Prediction_Report.md file.
+To see the results of the analysis, open the House_Prices_Prediction_Report.md file in this repository.